rascaraficci/device-manager/docs/using-device-manager.rst

 Sending actuation messages to devices
 -----------------------------------------

-You can send change any device attribute via DeviceManager.
+You can invoke any device actuation via DeviceManager.
 In order to do so, you have to create some "actuator" attributes in a template.
-They represent a function exposed by the physical device, such as setting the target temperature, making a step-motor move a bit, resetting the device, etc. Let's create a very similar template from `Creating templates and devices`_ and call it a 'Thermostat':
+They represent a function exposed by the physical device, such as setting the target temperature, making a step-motor move a bit, resetting the device, etc. Let's create a very similar template from `Creating templates and devices`_ section and call it a 'Thermostat':

 .. code-block:: bash